 Ashwagandha Reduces Stress of Arthritis

 Ashwagandha (withania somnifera) in herbal medicine has been used for centuries to strengthen the body and for helping to prevent disease.
-The species name somnifera means "sleep-making" in Latin because of its sedative properties.
+In Latin, the species name somnifera means "sleep-making" because of its sedative properties.
 It has anxiety relief properties and is helpful for sleeping problems.

 My husband and I use an ashwagandha root extract complex that includes the phytosterol beta-sitosterol, along with amino acids L-Thianine and L-Tyrosine.
 I use it as needed for stress relief.
 My husband finds he sleeps more soundly when taken before bed at the end of a stressful day.
 We love the fact that it’s safe and works very quickly.

 The Centers for Disease Control estimates that 75-90% of trips to the doctor’s office are stress related.
 Some people try to relieve tension with behaviors—such as drinking, smoking, or overeating—that actually increase stress and present their own health risks.